-In this tutorial we will show you how to install and configuration Tmux Terminal Multiplexer on Linux server.
-For those of you who didn’t know, Tmux is a terminal multiplexer that lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.
+In this tutorial, we will show you how to install Tmux Terminal Multiplexer on Linux.
+For those of you who didn’t know, Tmux is a terminal multiplexer that lets you switch easily between several programs in one terminal, detach them (they keep running in the background), and reattach them to a different terminal.

 Install Tmux Terminal Multiplexer on Linux

-Installation is pretty straightforward if you have Ubuntu or CentOS distribution you can install tmux with:
+Installation is pretty straightforward if you have Ubuntu, Arch, OpenSUSE, or CentOS distribution you can install Tmux using the following command below:

-After the installation is finish, then type tmux on your console to run tmux:
+After the installation is finished, then type Tmux on your console to run Tmux:

 Step 3.
 Tmux Commands QuickStart.